mzhang2021/cp-blog/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Welcome to my blog!
+My name is Max Zhang, and I'm a second year computer science major at Georgia Tech.
 I go by <a href="https://codeforces.com/profile/smax">smax</a> on Codeforces and most other competitive programming sites, and this is a fun personal project for me that I've always wanted to do.
 On this blog, I'll post articles about techniques, tricks, opinions, or pretty much anything remotely related to CP.
 Do check it out if you're interested.
 For a detailed FAQ, check out <a href="{{ site.baseurl }}/first-post">my first post</a>.</p>

 Here are links to some of my profiles:
 <ul>